 • lack of interaction.

-Antibiotic compatibility table by type of action
+Table of antibiotic compatibility by type of action

-Bactericidal Bacteriostatic
+bactericidal Bacteriostatic

 The combination of antibiotics with each other, taking into account the dosage and type of action on the flora, allows you to expand the spectrum of action and increase the effectiveness of the therapy.
 For example, in order to prevent antibacterial resistance in Pseudomonas aeruginosa, it is possible to combine antipseudomonal cephalosporins and carbapenems, or aminoglycosides with fluoroquinolones.